microsoft/malmo/scripts/python-wheel/README.md

 ## Using the prebuilt Docker image ##

-Rather than installing these dependencies manually it’s simper to launch a docker container using our prebuilt docker image.
+Rather than installing these dependencies manually it's simper to launch a docker container using our prebuilt docker image.

 Our docker image already has the Malmo Python package installed, as well as the source code and Minecraft (and the dependencies of course), along with a Jupyter server so can start coding right away!